Uber Data Engineer Interview (2026)

 Identify surge pricing periods: find continuous time windows where the surge multiplier exceeded 2.0 for more than 15 minutes in a given zone.

 Use the islands-and-gaps technique: ROW_NUMBER minus a sequence to group consecutive rows, then filter groups spanning more than 15 minutes.
-Discuss event granularity and how to handle missing data points.
+Discuss event granularity and how to handle missing data points in the stream.

 Write a function that takes a stream of GPS coordinates and detects when a driver has been stationary for more than 5 minutes.

 Track last-moved timestamp.
 If distance between consecutive points is below threshold (e.g. 50 meters) and elapsed time exceeds 5 minutes, flag as stationary.
-Discuss Haversine distance and GPS drift.
+Discuss Haversine distance calculation, GPS drift noise, and how to handle signal gaps.

 Design a real-time surge pricing computation pipeline.